Living History Days

 Marshall Gold Discovery State Park presents a Living History Program on the 2nd Saturday of each month.
 This hands-on history day features many historical interpreters who come out to demonstrate different aspects of pioneer life during the Gold Rush.
-Visitors can experience candle dipping, meet the Mountain Men, chat with ladies doing their sewing or spinning, make some rope, help the carpenters saw a log, and ask the cooks “What’s fer lunch”.
+Visitors can experience candle dipping, meet the Mountain Men, chat with the ladies doing their sewing or spinning, make some rope, help the carpenters saw a log, and ask the cooks “What’s fer lunch”.
 Each program also has a cultural or historic theme.
 For more information about the Living History days, please contact Marshall Gold Discovery State Park at 530-622-3470 or visit their website.Learn More

 Coloma Gold Rush Live